Examples

 -

-We extract hairpin and internal loops from a representative set of x-ray RNA 3D structures at 3.5 Angstrom resolution or better from PDB/NDB and cluster them in geometrically similar motif groups.
+We extract hairpin and internal loops and junctions from a representative set of RNA 3D structures at 3.5 Angstrom resolution or better from PDB and cluster them into geometrically similar motif groups.

 -

-For each recurrent motif, we build a probabilistic model for sequence variability based on a hybrid Stochastic Context-Free Grammar/Markov Random Field (SCFG/MRF) method.
+For each motif group, we build a probabilistic model for sequence variability based on a hybrid Stochastic Context-Free Grammar/Markov Random Field (SCFG/MRF) method.

 -

-To parameterize each model, we use all instances of the motif found in the non-redundant dataset and knowledge of RNA nucleotide interactions, especially isosteric basepairs and their substitution patterns.
+To parameterize each model, we use all instances of the motif found in the motif group and knowledge of RNA nucleotide interactions, especially isosteric basepairs and their substitution patterns.

 -